dmh-cs/wp-preprocessing-el/README.md

 - Make sure the path to the xml dump in `dump_to_mongo.js` is correct
 - Start mongo if it isn't already running: `mongod --dbpath <path to data directory>`
 - Start mysql if it isn't already running
-- `node dump_to_mongo.js` to parse the wikipedia dump and load mongo
+- `node dump_to_mongo.js` to parse the wikipedia dump and load it into mongo
 - `pip install --user -r requirements.txt` or however you like to install dependencies
 - Create `.env` with the following variables updated for your system:
 ``` shell